 Are you a prospective MBA student?
 Not sure if B-schools prefer the GMAT or the GRE?

-Now that many B-schools accept both the GMAT and the GRE, you must be wondering which exam to take.
+Now that many B-schools accept both the GMAT and the GRE, you must be wondering which exam to take for MBA Applications.

 In this article, we will address all your concerns and help you figure out which test to take for your MBA admissions.